FAQs

 • What is placement?
 Placement gives recommendations for courses in math, English and English as a second language (ESL).
 This will determine where you start in your sequence of courses.
 Visit our Placement Center webpage for more information on exemptions, ESL placement and Chemistry Challenge.

 • How do I complete my placement?
 Self-Service is where you will complete Placement.
 The placement questionnaire will help us assess your current level of English and Math.
 Login to Self-Service click Students.
-Under Orientation/Placement/Advise, click Step Two- Placement Questionnaire.
+Under Orientation, Placement and Advising follow the steps to be placed into the proper English, Math or ESL level.

 • What is a prerequisite?
 What is a Corequisite?
 A prerequisite means a course or another requirement that a student must have taken before enrolling in a specific course.
 A Corequisite means a course or other requirement that a student must take at the same time as another course.